 Each island has its own distinct character, culture, geography, geology, history and highlights!
 Whether you want to relax under a palm tree on the beach, explore beautiful coral reefs, participate in active sports on land or in the sea, or discover tropical rainforests, mountains and volcanoes, the Caribbean can offer you all of that.
 Actually, on some Caribbean Islands you can do all of that in one day!

 Anguilla is the perfect choice for a quiet romantic vacation.
 The gorgeous sunsets, easily accessed uncrowded beaches, spectacular restaurants, and intimate Caribbean villas make this a perfect getaway for two.
 Families will find the pace of Anguilla charming, and the abundance of watersports will keep anyone from getting bored!

-Find out more about Anguilla Villa Rentals By Owner.
+Find out more about Anguilla Villa Rentals.

 Antigua and Barbuda Caribbean Vacation Rentals

 With 108 square miles, Antigua is a relatively large island.
 It’s also different from some of its neighbours in that it boasts a peak elevation of a respectable 1,319 ft.
 With annual rainfall of just 45 inches, Antigua is the sunniest of the Leeward Islands.
 30 miles due north lies Barbuda, a low lying coral island of just 68 square miles.
 The small island nature preserve of Redondo is also included in the nation, but is uninhabited and just 0.6 square miles!